UTADNCLab/AICA-Competition-Documentation-2026/04_Resources/All_Competition_Resources.md

 # All Competition Resources

-This page lists all documentation and resources for the competition.
+This page lists all documentation and resources for the SMC AICA 2026 Competition.

 ## Competition Documentation